 confidence to a counsellor.

-national charity committed to improving the mental health of all
+the national charity committed to improving the mental health of

 mental health issues.
 The Young Minds Parents’ Information Service

-concerns about the mental health of a child or young person.
-Young
+with concerns about the mental health of a child or young person.

-Minds produces leaflets and booklets to help young people, parents
+Young Minds produces leaflets and booklets to help young people,

-and professionals to understand when a young person feels troubled
+parents and professionals to understand when a young person feels

 This leaflet was produced as part of the Partners